 Arguably one of the most historic buildings in all of Vienna, this 12th-century gothic church definitely stands out in the city as one of its finest landmarks.

-Not only was this the location where Mozart was once married, but it’s also the final resting place of Emperor Friedrich III and Prince Eugene of Savoy.
+Not only was this the location where Mozart was once married, but it was also the final resting place of many Viennese people.
+See the next entry for more details.

 Whether you’re interested in the history of Vienna or you just want to see some of the best architecture in the city, St. Stephen’s Cathedral is a must-see.

-If you’re looking for some more family-friendly activities, this is probably one of the best options in all of Vienna.
+If you’re looking for some more family-friendly activities, this Schönbrunn, the world's oldest zoo, is probably one of the best options in all of Vienna.

 After all, how many kids do you know who don’t like visiting the zoo?